Scalable Bayesian computation for crossed and nested hierarchical models: Acknowledgements

 \section{Acknowledgements}

-The development of belief propagation for nested multilevel models first appeared in the unpublished technical report \cite{om_giac} by two of the authors.
-The authors are most grateful for their inputs Mr Jie Hao Kwa, whose master dissertation in 2018 obtained useful insights into sparse linear algebra methods for nested multilevel models, and Maximilan M\"uller, whose master dissertation in 2020 investigated sparse linear methods for crossed effect models and proposed the worst-case design in Section \ref{sec:worst_case}.
+The authors are most grateful for their inputs Mr Jie Hao Kwa, whose master dissertation in 2018 obtained useful insights into sparse linear algebra methods for nested multilevel models, and Maximilian M\"uller, whose master dissertation in 2020 investigated sparse linear methods for crossed effect models.
 The first two authors would like to thank Jose Garcia-Montalvo for the collaboration on the applied projects that have motivated this work.
 The article has benefited from comments by Darren Wilkinson.
+The third author acknowledges support from the European Research Council (ERC), through StG ``PrSc-HDBayLe'' grant ID 101076564.